This is a page of the first FREE section of the MWL 2020 resource; there are 25 sections in all. You can purchase access to the full resource HERE

-The work of the modern Learning & Development function is no longer just about designing, delivering and managing training experiences, but about enabling and supporting continuous improvement, learning and development.
-To do this, therefore, requires a different type of learning professional from the standard roles found in the workplace, i.e. instructors, facilitators and instructional designers.
+The work of a modern L&D department is is no longer just about designing, delivering and managing training experiences, but about enabling and supporting continuous improvement, learning and development..

-The work of the Modern Learning Advisor falls into 3 stages:
+The work of the Modern Workplace Learning Practitioner falls into 3 stages:

 - Prepare and Promote